fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

  She may want to engage in specific projects through the home group and filter out others.
 She may want to start a new project and recruit participants.
 She may want to include in her kit some tools and resources offered outside of her home group.

- In all cases she should she is getting just the information she wants and needs in order to engage effectively.
+ In all cases she should be getting just the information she wants and needs in order to engage effectively.

-## Proposal: Build the scaffolding <a name = "proposal" />
+## Collaborate, borrow, and build to set up the scaffolding <a name = "proposal" />
+We want to promote a collaboration of IT activists to identify and build out the components to support a vibrant grassroots ecosystem.
+Some of these components exist in other contexts, so often it will be a matter of re-purposing them rather than building them from scratch.

+Recent work in learning technology, especially for secondary and post-secondary education might be one such area from which to draw.
+The notions of empowerment, collaboration, projects (substitute campaigns) and adaptive behavior are already the focus in this area.
+And recent work has shifted more to a supporting a teaching and learning ecosystem by providing a set of standards-based interoperable tools and resources allowing the learner (substitute activist) and the instructor (substitute issue-focused sub-group) to assemble what is needed to suit their purposes.
+So we should look to them for material and inspiration.

+Open source CMS applications such as Drupal and CRM applications such as CiviCRM might prove useful, but they will need to be modified to support inter-group networking and to give the individual activist more latitude to assemble her own dashboard and calendar.

+Open source portal efforts such as uPortal

 #### Support for the organization <a name = "org_support" />